 The Attikamagen Properties were originally the subject of the Attikamagen Joint Venture Agreement between Labec Century and Champion.
 In accordance with the Attikamagen Joint Venture Agreement, Labec Century initially owned a 51% interest in the Attikamagen Properties and subsequently earned in an additional 9% to own 60%.
 The Attikamagen Joint Venture Agreement was terminated pursuant to the Attikamagen Purchase Agreement signed September 30, 2013.
 On September 30, 2013 Century Attikamagen Inc. ("Century Attikamagen"), a wholly-owned subsidiary of Century, entered into the Attikamagen Purchase Agreement with Champion to acquire the remaining interest Century did not own in the Attikamagen Properties.
 Under the Attikamagen Purchase Agreement, Century Attikamagen designated Labec Century as the transferee of Champion's interest in the Attikamagen Properties.
 The transaction closed in escrow on November 29, 2013 and the escrow release conditions were satisfied and legal title to the property transferred to Labec Century on January 31, 2014.
+During its ownership of the Attikamagen Properties, Champion entered into a production royalty agreement dated July 20, 1997 and amended February 15, 2008 pursuant to which it agreed to pay to a private party an aggregate royalty of \$1.50 per tonne of "iron content in any and all minerals mined and processed" from certain on the mineral licenses now comprising the Joyce Lake Property (the "2008 Royalty Agreement").

 As consideration for the acquisition of Champion's interest in the Attikamagen Properties, Century issued to Champion a total of 2,000,000 common shares (which are now ordinary shares) and 1,000,000 share purchase warrants (all of which have expired).
-In addition, Labec Century agreed to pay to Champion a 2% net smelter return royalty on iron and minerals produced from the Attikamagen Properties pursuant to a royalty agreement entered into between Century, Labec Century and Champion concurrent with closing.
+In addition, Labec Century agreed to pay to Champion a 2% net smelter return royalty on iron and minerals produced from the Attikamagen Properties pursuant to a royalty agreement entered into between Century, Labec Century and Champion concurrent with closing (referred to as the "2013 Royalty Agreement").